What happens if you develop diabetes during pregnancy

 Understanding gestational diabetes

 All pregnant people experience some insulin resistance later in their pregnancy.
-Most will make more insulin to compensate, but some are unable to produce enough of the hormone, causing higher blood sugar levels which can lead to GD.
+Most will make more insulin to compensate.
+But some are unable to produce enough of the hormone, causing higher blood sugar levels, which can lead to GD.
 As with type 2 diabetes, being overweight increases the risk for gestational diabetes.

 “I think of gestational diabetes, in some ways, as being a manifestation of modern life.
-It has the hallmarks of type 2 diabetes, where there's resistance to insulin and there are high glucose [blood sugar] levels,” says Bruce Chen, MD, of the Fetal Diagnostic Institute of the Pacific in Honolulu.
+It has the hallmarks of type 2 diabetes, where there's resistance to insulin and there are high glucose levels,” says Bruce Chen, MD, of the Fetal Diagnostic Institute of the Pacific in Honolulu.

 Some people are at greater risk